 He talks of French writer Stendhal's pompous manners and utter desperation to appeal to the fairer sex.
 “His passions were cerebral and to possess a woman was chiefly a satisfaction to his vanity"

 Many authors, like Gustav Flaubert and Balzac had complicated love lives and all of that Maugham describes without the slightest bit of hesitation.
 They all come across as complex characters, with very many issues relating to money, their lovers and family life.
 Maugham tends to concentrate a tad too much on each author's sordid personal life, which can be distracting.
-But
+But the book's prime appeal is Maugham's rich and masterful observations on the works of these great authors.

 Like what he says of Henry Fielding, who started out as a playwright before turning to fiction.
 According to Maugham, this was a great advantage because "by then the author has learnt to be brief, he has learnt the value of rapid incident"